When can you stop burping a baby? Discover the signs and milestones that tell you when you can finally stop burping!

 What if your baby won’t burp after feeding because he’d rather play?

 In the past, you may have had to burp him for several minutes.
 These days, he might already be fussing to be out of your arms to do something else.
-He likely doesn’t need to be held to burp, and any gas he may have ingested isn’t bothering him too much.
+He likely doesn’t need to be held to burp, and any air bubbles he may have ingested isn’t bothering him too much.

 2. When your baby hits developmental milestones

 Many moms report that they’ve stopped burping their babies once they can sit up.
 After all, we often burp them to keep them upright after a feeding.
-Once they can sit up, we feel less inclined to hold them over our shoulder or pat them on their backs.
+Once they can sit up, we feel less inclined to hold them over our shoulders or pat them on their backs.

 This doesn’t always mean your baby can sit up perfectly well, unassisted.
 Even being able to sit with her hands on the floor or slightly propped is usually the milestone to look for.